tuchandra/sitev2/content/self/resume.md

 **Data Scientist - Nielsen** (July 2018 - present)
  * Researched and prototyped novel Bayesian inference methodology for measuring audiences across platforms, which more accurately portrays uncertainty, better uses sparse data, and reduces the prevalence of "zero" audiences
  * Improved Nielsen's flagship TV ratings by creating model for TV viewing in Pyspark which trains 10x faster, admits 4x fewer false positives, and is more defensible to clients compared to previous production model (US patent pending)
- * Designed and built alpha version of company-internal Python framework for streamlining and automating data science workflows
+ * Designed and built alpha version of company-internal Python framework for streamlining and unifying data science workflows; automated documentation build using Sphinx and AWS
- * Revamped documentation for internal framework by configuring Sphinx, deploying on AWS, and automating build process
  * Presented Spark tech talk to 350 data scientists, software engineers, and business leaders across Nielsen
  * Created several Python & Spark libraries to unify team's workflow, improve code readability, and enable consistent comparison of different candidate models